littensy/charm/README.md

 	-- Whether to send a full history of changes made to the atoms (slower) preserveHistory = false,
 	-- Whether to apply fixes for remote event limitations.
-Disable this option -- when using a network library with custom ser/des, like ByteNep or Zap. autoSerialize = true,
+Disable this option -- when using a network library with custom ser/des, like ByteNet or Zap. autoSerialize = true,
 })